LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/SimpleFAQ.md

 #### Deploy your bot

 To connect your bot to LiveEngage, follow [these instructions](conversation-builder-testing-deployment-deploying-to-liveengage.html).
-You can also try [this tutorial](conversation-builder-getting-started-4-connect-to-liveengage.html).
+You can also try the [Connect to LiveEngage tutorial](conversation-builder-tutorials-guides-getting-started.html).

 Now you can test your FAQ bot and see how it answers your questions.